revelaction/mankidown/README.md

 ## Anki GUID Handling by Mankidown

 mankidown employs the [GUID Column](https://docs.ankiweb.net/importing/text-files.html#guid-column) (Globally Unique Identifier) of the Anki import process to ensure organized note management.
-When Anki notes are imported from Mankidown, the Anki GUID is set by Mankidown itself.
+When Anki notes are imported from mankidown, the Anki GUID is set by mankidown itself.

-Mankidown employs two methods to generate GUIDs:
+mankidown employs two methods to generate GUIDs:

-### Per-Note GUIDs
+#### Per-Note GUIDs

 For precision, each note can declare its own Anki GUID in the H1 header by using the `guid:` prefix, followed by the desired GUID value: